 - Bed frame: A bed frame will offer mattress support and can even allow for storage space underneath.

 - Nightstands: Your bedroom isn’t complete without a pair of nightstands.
 Find two that match your bed frame or paint your old nightstands with a pop of color to brighten up the room.

 - Iron and ironing board: To keep your clothes crisp and in the best condition, invest in an iron and ironing board and store it in a hallway or your bedroom closet.
 If you don’t prefer to iron your clothes, a small steamer is another tool you can use to keep your clothes wrinkle-free.

 - Bedside lamps: Pick out a couple of simple lamps to place on your nightstands to bring more light into the room.

 - Mattress topper: A mattress topper can make your bed feel more comfortable and luxurious.

 Tip: To make the process of moving into your bedroom closet easier, keep your clothes on hangers.
 Use a trash bag or cover to wrap around the clothes.
 You can then transport your clothing straight onto the rack without needing to hang them up individually again.

 Here are a few home items that’ll help make your living room feel comfortable and more complete.

-- Seating: You should have some seating in your living space for guests and when you want to relax and recharge.
-A large sofa accompanied by a comfy chair or two and plenty of lighting will do the trick.
+- Seating: You should have some seating in your living space for guests and for when you want to relax and recharge.
+A large sofa accompanied by a comfy chair or two with plenty of lighting will do the trick.